 These same surgeons are committed to continually studying and evaluating new methods of surgical treatment and improving surgical outcomes through clinical and laboratory research in such areas as protection of the brain and neurological systems during bypass operations and the future use of stem cells for concomitant procedures in patients with congestive heart failure.
 Often, patients will benefit from new therapies not readily available at other hospitals.

 Part of our commitment to delivering the best patient care is providing individuals with as much quality information regarding an illness and treatment as is required to make them feel comfortable with their options and choices.
 For 21 straight years, The Johns Hopkins Hospital ranked #1 in the U.S.News & World Report rankings of American Hospitals.
-Our Cardiovascular Program, the top-rated program on the East Coast and #3 in the country according to U.S. News, continues to strive to provide the best patient care and most innovative treatment options for our patients and their families.
+Our Cardiovascular Program, one of the top-rated programs on the East Coast and #4 in the country according to U.S. News, continues to strive to provide the best patient care and most innovative treatment options for our patients and their families.